NCTC Director's Message

 To support our learning programs, our Conservation Library offers FWS professionals and our partners superb resources from comprehensive literature searches to interlibrary loans.
 If you are on campus, stop down at our physical library—an oasis from the busy campus, and grab a book to read—our collection is one of the best Conservation catalogs anywhere!

 We invite colleagues from across the Conservation community to attend our programs and courses or schedule your event here.
 All these activities aim to support conservation professionals from all backgrounds and organizations, build skills, grow competencies, share perspectives, and widen networks.
-Please take a few moments to explore these pages, and I look forward to greeting you on our beautiful campus.
+Thanks to all who have come to campus for a great year, and I look forward to greeting you on our beautiful campus soon—be sure to dress warm!

 — Steven Chase, NCTC Director